-This quiet waterfront community boasts a number of fun events, including a lavender festival, wine barrel tastings, a farmers' market, and an art market.
+Residents enjoy a number of fun events, including a lavender festival, wine barrel tastings, a farmers' market, and an art market.
 Westcott Bay Reserve has a 20-acre sculpture garden with more than 100 pieces of art.
 The town also hosts the Friday Harbor Laboratories, a marine biology field station connected with the University of Washington.
 The Whale Museum has an exhibit hall and an adopt-a-whale program, and Island Stage Left is Friday Harbor's premiere theater troupe, offering free open-air Shakespeare events.
 Opportunities for biking and bird watching abound, and Mt.
-Young, the highest public access point on San Juan Island, has a hiking trail and stunning views of the Salish Sea.
+Young, the highest public access point on San Juan Island, has a hiking trail and sweeping views of the Salish Sea.
 Orcas and minkes play in the water offshore from Lime Kiln Point State Park.

 The downtown is cute with boutiques, bookstores and galleries housed in historic buildings.
 Friday Harbor is not connected to the mainland via a bridge, which enhances its remote feeling, but Washington State Ferries connect it to mainland Washington and British Columbia.
 Many homes are vernacular style, meaning that they were built by locals without the help of an architect.
 There are also Victorians, A-frames and bungalows with plenty of character and along the water.

 Population: 2,800 (city proper)